lpage30/MMM-FullCalendarIO/README.md

 # MMM-FullCalendarIO
 A [MagicMirror](https://magicmirror.builders/) module that renders calendars using the [fullcalendar.io](https://fullcalendar.io/) javascript libraries.
-The basic approach here is you specify your fullcalendar configuration, and then run `npm run build` on your module to generate HTML files that render your calendar.
-These files are rendered in a webview which has similar restrictions to [MMM-Webview](https://github.com/lpage30/MMM-Webview)

 ## Setting up to use this Module
 There are a 2 things you will need to do in your overall configuration so you can then render these webview(s).